multilogin-marketing/multilogin-marketing/README.md

 <details>
 <summary><strong>Is Multilogin safe to use?</strong></summary>

 Yes.
 Each browser profile runs in an isolated environment with unique fingerprints, preventing account linkage.
-Data can be stored locally or in the cloud.
+You can store your data locally or in the cloud.
 Multilogin is fully GDPR compliant, supports two-factor authentication (2FA), and allows controlled team access with granular permissions.

 </details>

 <details>
 <summary><strong>Can I automate workflows with Multilogin?</strong></summary>

 Yes.
 Multilogin supports full integration with Selenium, Puppeteer, Playwright, and Postman.
 The Multilogin API lets you automate cloud phone creation, app installation, and account management.
-Automation token access is available from the Pro 10 plan and above.
+You get automation token access starting from the Pro 10 plan.

 </details>